yanox2/electron-template/README.md

 <img src="./images/001.png" alt="app window" width="400">

-A default menu is also displayed automatically (note: the menu does not perform any actions).
+In the initial state, pre-set menu items are displayed (note: the menu does not perform any actions).

 ![menu](./images/002.png)